kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 ### Test Case failures make the report unreliable

 The report will be unreliable when any Test Case failed and stopped.
 The statements after the failure will be skipped.
-My plugin will be ignorant of the skipped statements.
-In such a case the report becomes unreliable.
+The plug-in will be ignorant of the skipped statements.
+In such cases the report becomes unreliable.
 You should fix all problems in Test Cases first.

 >I am sure you would be tempted to look at the failures first.
 Garbages in the Object Repository is low profile.